 “It’s not about me, man,” is the refrain constantly heard by acquaintances of transparently egotistical but consistently ostensibly humble Nashville musician Freddie Adams.
 “I don’t give a shit about the chicks, the drugs, the money, the glam.
 I just dig playing music, and I’m grateful for the love.
 That’s why I do this.”

-“It sounds sweet,” says Freddie's former girlfriend Miranda Hill.
+“It sounds sweet,” said Freddie's former girlfriend Miranda Hill.
 “And he never wavers from that ‘man, I’m just lucky to be here,’ schtick.
 But you can just tell he’s full of shit.”

 He gave a thoughtful sigh and gazed up at the sky.
 "It's funny, you know?
 People always tell me how lucky they feel to have discovered me, and how my music forever changed their lives and the way they see the world.
 But to me, I'm the lucky one.
 They shouldn't be paying me top dollar like they do for my sold-out shows at the hottest Nashville venues.
 Way I see it, I'm the one oughtta be paying them."